Alabama Traffic Tickets & Violations

 No matter what the outcome of your hearing is, be sure to check your driving record after the judge makes a decision.
 If you were found not guilty, you want to ensure that no points got added to your driving record, and if you were found guilty, you want to make sure that the right amount of points was applied.
 Your driving record is an important document, and it should be accurate at all times (especially since insurance companies use it to determine your car insurance rate!).
 Once everything is said and done, all that’s left is for you to drive safely to avoid Alabama traffic ticket fines and penalties in the future!

 Questions?
-Contact us – we're available 24 hours a day, every day of the year!
+Contact us – we're available 7 days a week!